Peymané Adab: Early life and education

-Adab grew up in Macclesfield.
+Adab was born in Shiraz, Iran and moved to the UK aged 9.
+She grew up in Macclesfield.
 She studied medicine at the University of Liverpool, before moving to the University of Birmingham to specialise in public health.
 In 1996 she was appointed clinical lecturer at the University of Hong Kong.
 Adab returned to the United Kingdom in 1999, where she embarked on her doctoral research at the University of Birmingham.
 As part of her doctorate Adab studied the public health implications of cervical cancer screening in Hong Kong.
 Her research resulted in the development and deployment of a systematic screening programme.

 Research and career

 In 2004 Adab was appointed a lecturer at the University of Birmingham, where she was promoted to professor in 2013.
 Her early research considered the impact cervical cancer screening and passive smoking on public health.
 Smoking and passive smoking are the leading cause of chronic obstructive pulmonary disease.
 In 2007 she estimated that 2 million people living in China at the time will die from passive smoking.

 Adab has investigated the epidemiology of COPD in the United Kingdom.
 She has studied the impact of diagnosing chronic obstructive pulmonary disease (COPD) in primary care.
 Whilst COPD is common, it is frequently undiagnosed, and Adab has argued that both clinicians and patients need access to more information.

 The World Health Organization have recognised that obesity is one of the most serious but preventable public health challenges.
 Adab has worked on obesity prevention programmes since the early 2000s.
-She has said that childhood obesity is particularly difficult to manage as parents often do not “think children can be overweight,”.
+She has said that childhood obesity is particularly difficult to manage as parents often do not "think children can be overweight,".
 In 2016 Adab investigated the diets of primary school students, and found that they were consuming four times the daily recommended sugar levels; and that 40% of their sugar intake came from sugary drinks.